k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: being breathless not taken into account in several scenarios
 - Fix: some bugs with various life saving conditions
 - Draugr can't revive from being disintegrated
+- Fix: artifact rings and wrong name in .des file